tetratelabs/istio-distro.io/content/getistio-cli/install-istio/_index.en.md

 ✔ Ingress gateways installed
 ✔ Egress gateways installed
 ✔ Installation complete </pre>
-After the previous step is completed, the validation can be done by confirming the GetIstio and Istio versions installed, using [version command](/getistio-cli/reference/getistio_version):
+Once this step is completed, the validation can be done by confirming the GetIstio and Istio versions installed, using the [version command](/getistio-cli/reference/getistio_version):
 ```sh
 getistio version
 ```